Film noir’s feline stars: The cat in ‘Sudden Fear’

 Commenting on her seductive powers, she once said, “It wasn’t the way I looked at a man, it was the thought behind it.”
 (Though she often played the bad girl, she was a Los Angeles native from a comfortable family.)

-She had acting chops, too, winning a Best Supporting Actress Oscar for her part in “The Bad and the Beautiful” (1952, Vicente Minnelli).
+She had acting chops, too, winning a Best Supporting Actress Oscar for her part in “The Bad and the Beautiful” (1952, Vincente Minnelli).
 Her breakthrough role was Violet Bick in “It’s a Wonderful Life” (1947, Frank Capra).

 Her career faltered, though, when on “Oklahoma” (1955, Fred Zinnemann) she acquired a reputation as being difficult to work with.
 Her big number in the Rodgers and Hammerstein musical is “I’m Just a Girl Who Can’t Say No.” Natch.
 Also harmful to her public image was the fact that in 1960 she married Anthony Ray, her former stepson from her marriage (1948-1952) to director Nicholas Ray.
 Nonetheless, she worked on the stage, in TV and occasionally in films until she died at 57 in 1981.
 She was married four times and had four children.